zukunft/zukunft.com/docs/code_functions_all.md

             names_linked,br2,br,term_by_obj_id,name_tip,names
 \-- value_list
     \-- api_mapper - section for function api_mapper is expected to be construct and map in /value/value_list.php
+    \-- phrase_list - section for function phrase_list is expected to be cast in /value/value_list.php
     \-- get_by_names - section for function get_by_names is expected to be set and get in /value/value_list.php
     \-- add - section for function add not yet defined that it should be modify in /value/value_list.php
     \-- filter - section for function filter not yet defined that it should be modify in /value/value_list.php